Reality Check: What would 'no Brexit deal' look like?

 One scenario, being pushed by some Eurosceptic Conservative MPs, is that if the current negotiations make no progress - and the EU refuses to move on to talk about a future trade deal - the UK should announce that it will pursue a 'no deal' Brexit instead.
 Leave supporters believe that would free the UK from all EU structures in one fell swoop.

-If that were to happen in, say, March 2018 there would still be a year before the UK is due to leave the EU.
+If such a decision were to be made in, say, March 2018 there would still be a year before the UK is due to leave the EU.
 That's very little time to prepare for such a massive change, but it would be better than nothing.

 A more worrying scenario for many business leaders, and millions of citizens who are caught up in the Brexit process, is that something could go wrong at the very last minute - perhaps a deal that has been tentatively agreed but is subsequently rejected by one side or the other.